multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-cookbook-v13.md

 ## Contract ABIs

 A contract's ABI describes the endpoints, data structure and events that a contract exposes.
-While contract interactions are possible without the ABI, they are easier to implement when the definitions is available.
+While contract interactions are possible without the ABI, they are easier to implement when the definitions are available.

 ### Load the ABI from a file